 There is a connection between customer retention and the majority of your revenue.
 Therefore, you need to find ways of incentivizing retention.

 How do you go about this task?
-Many people may feel that tieing your customer success managers' performance with a commission is a good idea.
-This would be a mistake.
+Many people believe that linking your customer success managers’ performance to a commission is a good idea.
+However, this is a mistake.

 At its core, customer success helps your users find value in your products.
 Retention is the end result, not the means.
-If you tie a commission to the destination, your subjects may not use the right means to get there.
-They may become combative with other commission-based employees or neglect other duties.
+If you tie a commission to the destination, your team members may not use the right means to get there; internal disputes may arise with other commission-based employees or your employees could neglect other duties.

-If you have a bonus structure, you can set team goals that support customer retention.
+However, if you choose to have a bonus structure, you should set team goals that support customer retention.
 Upon the achievement of these goals, you can reward the achievement of team goals quarterly.

-Getting the formula right on your first try is quite hard.
-If you are willing to tweak things as you go, things will improve.
+Getting the formula right on your first try is quite hard, but if you are willing to adjust things as you go, things will improve.

-Retention plays an important role in the success of a company.
-For your organization to pay the right amount pot attention to retention, you must assign the responsibility to someone.
+In summary, retention plays an important role in the success of any company.
+For your organization to pay the right amount of attention to retention, you must assign the responsibility to someone.